cwinpy/cwinpy/docs/heterodyne/heterodyne.rst

 where ``/home/usr/heterodyneddata`` is the name of the directory where the run information and results will be stored (if you don't specify an ``--output`` then the current working directory will be used).
-This command will automatically submit the Condor DAG for the job.
-To specify multiple pulsars you can just use the ``--pulsar`` option multiple times.
+This command will automatically submit the HTCondor DAG for the job.
+To specify multiple pulsars you can use the ``--pulsar`` option multiple times.
 If you do not have a parameter file for a pulsar you can instead use the ephemeris given by the `ATNF pulsar catalogue
 <https://www.atnf.csiro.au/research/pulsar/psrcat/>`_.
 To do this you need to instead supply a
 pulsar name (as recognised by the catalogue), for example, to run the analysis using O2 data for the